acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 It is somehow surprising since `gpt-4` is a more recent model, with more parameters (?) or at least with innovations that are supposed to give better results than older models.
 There could be several explanations:
  * `gpt-4` has been fine-tuned for chat, not for text completion, and it can have an impact on the ability to play legal moves.
 A countermeasure would be to find the "right" prompt, but it's not that easy.
 It was already an engineering effort to make `gpt-4` play chess games.
-For instance, I implemented a post-process mechanism that automatically converts promotion (contrary to what I have done with `gpt-3.5-turbo-instruct`), since otherwiste the illegal move/game rate would be much higher.
+For instance, I implemented a post-process mechanism that automatically converts promotion (contrary to what I have done with `gpt-3.5-turbo-instruct`), since otherwise the illegal move/game rate would be much higher.
 There was also more effort to parse the outcome of `gpt-4` that tends to not only propose its own move but a series of moves.
 I also had to play with max_token.
 Overall, it's not clear on how to improve the situation at the prompt engineering level: changing system role could be a solution to explore.
 Another hypothesis is that the fine-tuning has fundamentally changed the model and degrading its ability to play chess -- the only solution would be to re-train the model, or undo what has been done (is it then `gpt-3.5-turbo-instruct`?).
  * `gpt-4` has been trained on a different chess-related dataset.
 We completely ignore what training set has been used for either `gpt-4` or `gpt-3.5-turbo-instruct` and what is the relationship between the two
  * setting a better temperature could enhance the results... the few experiments I've done with temperature=0.8 were not conclusive.
 But I admit I didn't insist much.
 Intuitively, I am not seeing a reason why temperature would help here: more creativity when you're unable to play legal moves?
 I don't think so, but I can be wrong.